dbgoytia/datastructures_csharp/README.md

 ﻿## Introduction

-There's probably only as much as we can do without learning the most basic algorithms and DataStructures I'd like to continue learning using c#.
+There's probably only as much as we can do without learning the most basic algorithms and data structures.
+In this repo, you'll find implementations and exaplanations of the performance of each of this algorithms, along with walk through examples.

 ## Abstract data type